Skip to the main content.

 Before you launch your campaign, determine your objectives or goal: Do you want to sell more products?
 Do you want to increase sales?
 Get brand recognition?

-Once you have your goals in mind:
+Once you have your goals in mind, take the following actions:

 The Bottom Line